 Stuck in a toss-up between a soundbar and a surround sound system?
 With advocates on both sides, it can be hard to decide which one is best for you, and it’s one of the most important decisions you’ll make for your home entertainment system.
 So in general, does a soundbar replace surround sound?

-How do you decide whether a soundbar or a surround sound is better for you?
+How do you decide whether a soundbar or a 5.1 or 7.1 surround sound system (more on the differences here) is better for you?
 Personal preference, room size, and your technology needs all play a role in this decision.
 A soundbar is a straightforward and affordable choice, whereas a surround sound system provides limitless power, quality, and flexibility but with usually with a larger price tag.

 Why Choose a Soundbar over a Surround Sound System?

 As we have already discussed, it’s not recommended to have both.
 Soundbars keep things simple.
 They are manufactured with built-in speakers that help to reduce bulk in your room and are designed to be sleek and stylish.
 Soundbars tend to be very affordable, and since the demand is high for them, they are pretty impressive as far as design, sound, structure, and price.

 However, there are a few downfalls to them.
 They might not provide the immersive sound that you are looking for in a large room, and they often limit you to specific components when upgrading or adding on.
 You may find that the pros outweigh the cons, or maybe not.
 Find out more below!